azat-co/practicalnode/chapter7/chapter7.md

 The custom instance methods are better to use instead of re-implementing the same logic over and over again.

 On the other hand, there are static methods.
 Static methods are useful when we either don’t have a particular document object or we don’t need it.
-For example, we don't need a particular book ID to run a report to get how much books have 0 inventory in the warehouse or to get how many books of a particular kind we have in store:
+For example, we don't need a particular book ID to run a report to get how much books have 0 inventory in the warehouse or to get how many books of a particular kind we have in the store:

 ```js
 bookSchema.static({ // Static methods for generic, not instance/document specific logic